starship/starship/docs/config/README.md

 - changing color (`red`/`green`)
 - changing shape (`❯`/`✖`)

 By default it only changes color.
-If you also want to change it's shape take a look at [this example](#with-custom-error-shape).
+If you also want to change its shape take a look at [this example](#with-custom-error-shape).

 ::: warning